 Without further ado, here are 41 delicious German Christmas market food and drinks that you simply MUST try when visiting Germany’s incredible markets!

-- Best German Christmas Market Food: savoury
+- Savoury Christmas Market Food

 - 1. Kartoffelpuffer (Potato Pancakes)